 Since WordPress holds such a large market share, it naturally increases the likelihood of hacking attempts.
 Security is not something to take lightly, and trust me, you don’t want to experience your website being hacked.

 Securing your site involves a series of steps.
-But before we dive into those actions, the question arises: is WordPress secure out of the box?
+But first – is WordPress actually secure out of the box?

 Is WordPress Secure?